Ezequiel Duran Player Props: Rangers vs. Royals

-After going 0-for-4 in his most recent game, Ezequiel Duran and the Texas Rangers face the Kansas City Royals (who will hand the ball to Jordan Lyles) at 7:40 PM ET on Monday.
+On Tuesday, Ezequiel Duran (on the back of going 0-for-4) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Brad Keller.
+First pitch is at 7:40 PM ET.

 He had a hitless performance in his most recent game (0-for-4) against the Astros.